NeonLost/AppSecLabs/challenges/sql_injection_2/README.md

 This lab shows how to easy gain access to the database.
 If attacker found this vulnerability he may read sensitive data from the database, modify database data (Insert/Update/Delete), execute administration operations on the database (such as shutdown the DBMS), recover the content of a given file presented on the DBMS file system and in some cases issue commands to the operating system.

 ## Core idea
-You have single account **`jdoe:1234`**.
-First, you have to log in with admin privileges, then you have to takeover the admin password.
+You don't have any account.
+You have to takeover the flag stored in database.